poliandro/pyroblack/docs/source/faq/index.rst

 Frequently Asked Questions
 ==========================

-This FAQ page provides answers to common questions about Pyrofork and, to some extent, Telegram in general.
+This FAQ page provides answers to common questions about pyroblack and, to some extent, Telegram in general.

 **Contents**